andre-lost-a-pig/p-net-stm32/README.md

 # p-net-stm32
 In this project, I built p-net in Keil5.
 The whole project is based on STM32CubeH7 MCU Firmware Package(https://github.com/STMicroelectronics/STM32CubeH7/tree/v1.10.0).
 I added some middleware and replaced the project folder.
-This project is in Projects\NUCLEO-H723ZG-fatfs-freertos-lwip-osal-pnet-andre.
-I highly recommend run it using Keil5.
+This project is located at Projects\NUCLEO-H723ZG-fatfs-freertos-lwip-osal-pnet-andre.
+I highly recommend running it using Keil5.

-reference:
+## reference:

 p-net
 -----